census-instrumentation/opencensus-website/content/guides/exporters/custom-exporter/Node.js/Metrics.md

 #### Introduction
 A stats exporter must implement [Stats Event Listener](https://github.com/census-instrumentation/opencensus-node/blob/master/packages/opencensus-core/src/exporters/types.ts#L34).
 Which must contain two methods, `onRegisterView` and `onRecord`, that is called whenever a new view is registered and whenever a new measurement is registered, respectively.

-A stats exporter implementation should look something like this:
+Implemented in [Typescript](https://www.typescriptlang.org/), a stats exporter implementation should look something like this:

+Placed inside a file statsExporter.ts

 ```typescript
 /** Defines a trace exporter interface. */